top of page

 The Smithsonian Returns to Georgia for America250

 Voices and Votes: Democracy in America Opens in Eatonton Visit the Smithsonian Institution's traveling exhibit: Sat.
 April 25 - Sat.
 May 30, 2026 10 a.m. - 4 p.m.
 Wednesdays, Fridays, & Saturdays 2 - 8 p.m.
-Thursdays at Putnam County Administration Building 117 Putnam Drive, Eatonton, GA 31024 ATLANTA—Georgia Humanities, in cooperation with the Smithsonian Institution, is thrilled to present Voices and Votes: Democracy in America, a traveling exhibition exploring the history
+Thursdays at Putnam County Administration Building 117 Putnam Drive, Eatonton, GA 31024 * *Note, the exhibit consists of many large, free-standing panels with photos and text to read.
+There are a few artifacts, 3-4 videos to watch and two interactive digital boards.
+Plan

 bottom of page